Part 3: Equipment and Clothing

 VHF and UHF radios are carried by some parties but these cannot be reliably used for emergency traffic as general frequencies are not monitored and NPS channels are for internal use only.

 Cell Phones can sometimes be used on the upper mountain but coverage and reliability varies widely with carriers and phone make and model.
-Phones that use an Alaska service provider such as ACS or GCI seem to be the best option and pre-paid phone are available from each company.
+Phones that use an Alaska service provider such as ACS or GCI seem to be the best option and pre-paid phones are available from each company.

 GPS units are very useful for marking tracks, navigating in white outs, marking cache and camp spots and position reporting in the event of an emergency.
 As with most of your gear, proper training and experience is needed to use these tools well.